 8) Load testing: It is a test to check the user’s response time of number of users using any one scenario (single business process) of the same application at the same time.

-Testing the system or application using negative data is called negative testing, for example, testing password entering 6 characters where it should be 8 characters should display a message.
+Answer: It is the testing of a system or application using negative data is called negative testing, for example, testing password entering 6 characters where it should be 8 characters should display a message

 When we test an application by putting negative values (instead of actual values), then the system should not allow the other values rather than the actual value.
 The system should give an message that the value is not correct.
 This is called negative testing.

-What is the difference between Load Testing and Performance Testing?
+26. What is the difference between Load Testing and Performance Testing

 Basically Load, Stress and Performance Testing are the same.
 However, Load testing is the test to check the users’ response time of number of users of any one scenario of the application whereas Performance Testing is the test to check the user response time for multiple scenario of the same application.